nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## **Introduction**

 Trackermon is a **desktop application** for **tracking and managing shows, optimized for use via a Command Line Interface (CLI)** while still having the **benefits of a Graphical User Interface (GUI)**.
-Trackermon allows people who want to track and remember what shows they have watched, are currently watching, or plan to watch.
+Trackermon helps people track and remember what shows they have watched, are currently watching, or plan to watch.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)